Dhinamdhorum: Soundtrack

-Release
+Release and reception

-The film won positive reviews upon release, with a critic from Indolink.com noting it was a "good start for Nagaraj" and that the film was "recommended."
+Dhinamdhorum was released on 14 February 1998.
 A critic from Dinakaran noted "this is one of the very rare and good films among recent releases in Tamil".
+D. S. Ramanujam of The Hindu wrote, "Nagaraj, with his biting, down-to-earth dialogue, is bound to earn the encomiums of the viewers [...]
+Here the director is the fast-talking, trouble-shooting friend of the hero and his screenplay, based on his story, has appreciable narrative values".
+He also appreciated the cinematography.

+Legacy

 The success of the film prompted the director to add Dhinamdhorum as a prefix to his industry name.
 Despite the strong performance of the film, Nagaraj found it difficult to establish his career as a director and several of his later films including Vinnai Thoduvom, with the same cast, during 1998 were cancelled.